-On site observation revealed that environmental safety, work place organization and safe work procedures have not been taken as seriously because there were heaps of wood shavings from planning machine and saw dust accumulation around circular saw and band saw (figure 2).
-Waste disposal system in the mills obtained from respondent is shown in Table 3.
+On site observation revealed that environmental safety, work place organization and safe work procedures have not been taken as seriously because there were heaps of wood shavings from planning machine and saw dust accumulation around circular saw and band saw (Figure 2).
+Waste disposal system in the mills obtained from respondents were shown in Table 3.